-During Forest School and outdoor learning sessions, assessment for learning strategies are used such as questioning, feedback, peer and self-assessment.
-The EYFS Floor book also gives children the opportunity for retrieval practice enabling them to reflect on their sessions and communicate their findings alongside photos of their sessions.
-To monitor the impact, children are interviewed from each class to gauge impact, understanding and enjoyment!
+During Forest School and Outdoor Learning sessions, assessment for learning strategies are used such as questioning, feedback, peer and self-assessment.
+To monitor the impact of Forest School and Outdoor Learning sessions, children are interviewed from each class to gauge impact, understanding and enjoyment.

-Parents comments are welcomed and regular discussions with staff for feedback on how the sessions support and enhance the curriculum, delving deeper and embedding learning shape the planning.
-Working alongside the EYFS team, children's knowledge is assessed and submitted for Knowledge and Understanding of the world.
-In KS1 and KS2 information is passed on to teachers to ascertain children's understanding especially linked to the Science and Geography curriculum.
-Teachers, parents and children realise that outdoor learning and Forest School offer fuels a passion for learning that transfers into the classroom and improves outcomes for children.
+Parent comments are welcomed and regular discussion with KS1 staff for feedback on how Forest School impacts pupils' school experience and learning are embedded.
+Working alongside the Class Teachers in EYFS, data is submitted for Knowledge and Understanding of the World.
+This will flow through to KS2 as the subject is developed for older children.
+Pupils can make links between their hand of experiences and knowledge.

+Parents and children realise that the outdoor learning and forest school offer fuels a passion for learning that transfers into the classroom which in turn improves outcomes for children.